1. What is the 48 Hour Film Project?

 Yes.
 However—while you may use still drawings created before of the Project—you may not use sequences of drawings created before the Project to create the illusion of motion.
 Using existing images and 3D objects is permissible, provided that you have full and permanent rights to them.
 Again, only animation created during the 48 hour period is allowed.
 And, as with a live action film, you must have all rights to the animation you submit.

-You may use special effects that involve any of the allowed elements: still photographs, footage shot during the 48 hours, or footage rendered during the 48 hours.
-You may also use third-party filters that involve footage.
-For example, an After Effects plug-in that incorporates stock footage of smoke would be allowed, but simply importing stock footage of smoke would not.
+You may use special effects that involve any of the allowed elements that you have rights to: still photographs, footage shot during the 48 hours, or footage rendered during the 48 hours.
+You may also use stock footage if it is part of a post-production effect or on a background screen or television and the stock footage is placed over or under footage that is shot within the 48 hours.
+Stock footage of people or other performers is not allowed.

 Yes, provided that it begins the film and is shorter than five seconds long.
 Note that the logo does count against the 7 minute running time of the film.